 I accidentally made another DIY junk turkey.

-I say “accidentally” because I went down to the basement the other day intending to pack up all the DIY junk turkey parts that were spread out on my workbench to make space for a couple of Christmas craft projects I wanted to do.
+I say “accidentally” because I went down to the basement the other day intending to pack up all the DIY junk turkey parts that were spread out on my workbench to make space for a couple of Christmas crafts I wanted to do.

 But as I was putting everything in bins, I happened to stack a few random parts on top of each other.
 And the parts happened to fit together perfectly.
 And, before I knew it, I had dry fit an entire turkey.
 And then I figured I might as well pull out my drill and attach everything.
 So I did.